Linfeng-Zhang773/SimpleChatX/DEVLOG.md

 ### Notes & Insights

-- Verified server can now accept multiple clients using `telnet localhost 12345`.
+- Verified server can now accept multiple clients using `telnet localhost 12345` command.
-- Understood how to manage file descriptor lifecycle and avoid starvation.
+- Understood how to manage file descriptor lifecycle.
 - Learned how `epoll_wait()` delivers one or more events and how to handle them efficiently.
 - Recognized the importance of handling `EPOLLRDHUP` to detect client disconnections (to be implemented in Day 3).